Bounded dissipation law and profiles of turbulent velocity moments in wall flows: Comparison with experiments

-\textit{Comparison with experiments}: Below, a side-by-side comparison of (2) and (3) with data will be presented, and variations of $\alpha_q$ and $A_q$ will be examined for understanding their underlying stochastic properties in the asymptotic limit of $Re_\tau \to \infty$.
+Below, side-by-side performances of Eq.~\textbf{2} and Eq.~\textbf{4} will be compared with the data and variations of $\alpha_q$ and $A_q$ will be examined to understand their underlying statistical properties in the asymptotic limit of $Re_\tau \to \infty$.

-Reminiscent of the standard overlap in the form of the well-known log-law, the generalized form (2) was proposed in \cite{MM2013} for an intermediate region approximately in the range $400 < y^+<0.3Re_\tau$.
-For a decade of $y^+$ in this intermediate region, an $Re_\tau>13,000$ is required (see also \cite{nagib2024utilizing}), which is larger than that available from DNS.
-We thus start with comparisons for high-$Re_\tau$ experiments of TBL and pipe flows, and then consider the DNS data for channels obtained at more moderate $Re_\tau$.
-The data uncertainty is not addressed here as it has been discussed in the original references.
+Reminiscent of the standard overlap in the form of the well-known log-law, the generalized form of Eq.~\textbf{2} was proposed in \cite{MM2013} for an intermediate region which, for high end of the available Reynolds numbers, is approximately in the range $400 < y^+<0.3Re_\tau$.
+For a decade of $y^+$ in this intermediate region, an $Re_\tau>13,000$ is required (see also \cite{nagib2024utilizing}), which is larger than those available from DNS.
+We therefore start with comparisons for high-$Re_\tau$ experiments of TBL and pipe flows, and subsequently consider the DNS data for channels obtained at a more moderate $Re_\tau$.
+Uncertainties in the data are not addressed here, because they have been discussed in the original references.